 Neuroscience Research Repository (NRR)

-Led by Dr. Dong H. Kim and Dr. Georgene Hergenroeder, the Neuroscience Research Repository (NRR) is a collaborative project between Memorial Hermann and the Vivian L. Smith Center for Neurologic Research at UT Health McGovern Medical School.
+The Neuroscience Research Repository (NRR) is a collaborative project of the Vivian L. Smith Center for Neurologic Research at the McGovern Medical School at UTHealth Houston.
 The NRR was approved by the Committee for the Protection of Human Subjects (CPHS) in 2008, and the first patient was enrolled in February 2009.

 The NRR is a prospective database of all neurosurgery department patients coupled with a tissue repository.
 The NRR integrates reliable clinical data with biologic information from patient tissue specimens in order to expand neuroscience research and translate laboratory advances into improved patient care.
 By collecting these standardized data and samples in a uniform manner for clinical, genomic, and proteomic analysis, their value is optimized in order to promote maximum research utility.
 The NRR has progressed into a unique and immense resource for studies involving brain and spinal cord injuries.